googlefonts/gf-docs/UpgradingExistingRepositories.md

 #### commit 18

-*Cabin.glyphs: increased version number from 1.005 to 2.005*
+*Cabin.glyphs: increased version number from 1.005 to 2.000*

+#### commit 19

+*Cabin.glpyhs: Updated metrics on Roman and Italic sources*

+*Unfortunately, the original author noticed that the fonts metrics didn't match those of the released fonts.
+We discovered that the MM file in the original sources didn't match the released fonts.
+I decided to overwrite the metrics on our files, with the metrics from the previously released binary files.*